Managing hemophilia with inhibitors can bring challenges

 Before using Alhemo®, tell your HCP about all of your medical conditions, including if you:

 • Have a planned surgery.
-Your HCP may stop treatment with Alhemo® before your surgery.
 Talk to your HCP about when to stop using Alhemo® and when to start it again if you have a planned surgery

-• Are pregnant or plan to become pregnant.
-It is not known if Alhemo® may harm your unborn baby
+• Are pregnant, breastfeeding, or plan to become pregnant or to breastfeed.
+It is not known if Alhemo® may harm your unborn baby or if Alhemo® passes into your breast milk

 • Your HCP may do a pregnancy test before you start treatment with Alhemo®.

-Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Know the medicines you take.
-Keep a list of them to show your HCP and pharmacist when you get a new medicine.
+Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and supplements.

 What are the possible side effects of Alhemo®?